 A move towards democratization signals more freedom for people, markets and trading policies.
 Unlike non-democratic governments, more liberal governance relies on institutions and policies to lay the framework for society.
 These policies are often beneficial for the private industry and therefore stimulate growth.
 Further, democracy in conjunction with free market allows for healthy competition between markets and people, compounding growth.

 Five emerging economies in particular — India, Brazil, South Africa, Turkey and Indonesia — have made strides in creating a more liberal political climate and practicing democratic ideals.
 As a result of this transition towards greater transparency, each has seen economic growth and a consistently narrowing gap between inequality among their populations.

-> From an international perspective, liberalization leads to more open trade and immigration laws across transnational borders.
+From an international perspective, liberalization leads to more open trade and immigration laws across transnational borders.
 One example of this phenomenon is South Africa, where democratization has reduced the time required to import and export goods.
-Movement toward free trade facilitates faster transaction execution for neighboring countries and helps make South Africa a more attractive trading partner.
+The movement toward free trade facilitates faster transaction execution for neighboring countries and helps make South Africa a more attractive trading partner.

-> One benefit of this growth is governments having more funds to increase welfare and entitlement spending.
+One benefit of this growth is governments having more funds to increase welfare and entitlement spending.
 This investment in human capital through increased spending on education and healthcare is made evident in increased literacy and decreased mortality rates across the board.
-In India, for example, literacy rates have increased by 54 percent since 1991.
+In India, for example, literacy rates have increased by 54% since 1991.

-> Other democratic ideals such as intellectual property rights increase the incentive to innovate because it is less likely for novel products to be infringed upon, making it a safer investment by reducing this risk.
+Other democratic ideals such as intellectual property rights increase the incentive to innovate because it is less likely for novel products to be infringed upon, making it a safer investment by reducing this risk.
 As a result, countries as a whole make greater strides in technological advancement which leads to stronger economic performance in the long run.